Share a file with a secure, expiring download link

 Can Relayium read my file?

-No. Your browser encrypts the files with a random AES-256-GCM key before anything is uploaded, and that key lives only in the URL fragment, which never reaches the server.
-The server stores ciphertext it has no way to decrypt — a zero-knowledge design.
+No. Your browser encrypts the files with a random AES-256-GCM key before anything is uploaded, and that key travels only in the URL fragment, which never reaches the server.
+The browser you uploaded from also keeps a local copy of it so “My files” can rebuild the link later; the server stores ciphertext it has no way to decrypt — a zero-knowledge design.

 How long do links last?

-You choose when you create the link: 1 hour, 1 day, 3 days, or 7 days, or you can set it to burn after the first complete download instead of a fixed expiry.
+You choose when you create the link: 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan, or you can set it to burn on the first download instead of a fixed expiry.
 After that point the link stops working.

 Is the file really gone after burn-after-read?